 Phishing emails are a huge burden for many businesses.
 Fortunately, many phishing emails are blocked by your email server before you receive them, but ones that get through can cause havoc to your computer or, in a worst-case scenario, your bank balance.

-If you receive an unsolicited email, and you’re not sure if it is genuine, follow the tips below to identify if it’s a scam.
+If you receive an unsolicited message, and you’re not sure if it is genuine, follow the tips below to to learn how to spot a phishing email.

 1. Check the from address